Bubble.io

 By the time you're ready to switch to something like a React frontend, you'll have already moved your most critical features to a robust backend, making that final transition much more manageable.

 Now, you have made a decision to switch to the custom code.
-You now essentially need to take care of aspects that were previously handled by bubble.
+Essentially you need to take care of aspects that were previously handled by Bubble.

 • Infrastructure Management: You'll need to set up and maintain servers, databases, and networking configurations.
 This includes ensuring reliability, scalability, and security.

-• Development Team Composition: Beyond developers, your team may need DevOps engineers, database administrators, security specialists, and quality assurance professionals.
+• Development Team: Beyond developers, your team may need DevOps engineers, database administrators, security specialists, and quality assurance professionals.

-• Continuous Integration and Deployment: Establishing robust CI/CD pipelines is crucial for efficient development workflows and maintaining code quality.
+• Continuous Integration and Deployment: It's crucial to establish robust CI/CD pipelines to create efficient development workflows and maintain code quality.

 • Monitoring and Analytics: Implementing systems for application performance monitoring, error tracking, and user analytics to proactively manage issues and optimize user experience.